jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module-user-guide.md

 ### Limitations

 Implementation of L2VPN provider does not support all statements in ietf-l2vpn@2017-08-02.yang.
 All supported elements are listen in the postman collection.
-L2VPN Provider does not support reconciliation, therefore only L2VPNs created via L2VPN Provider are visible through API.
+L2VPN Provider does not support reconciliation, therefore only L2VPNs created via L2VPN Provider are visible through the API.

 Other limitations: